 Of course, one of the keys of being a supportive college parents is simply being there for your student.
 Although you are insisting that your student take responsibility, your presence behind the scenes makes all of the difference.

 This form of “presence” or support may look very different from the support you provided to your teen in high school.
 This time you won’t call the school or teachers, you won’t provide homework help, you won’t intervene.
-You’re the coach rather than a player, but any good athlete relies on his coach.
+You’re the coach rather than a player, but any good athlete relies on their coach.
 Your presence and guidance are still essential.

 As a college parent you will find ways of tailoring these essential elements to your personality, style of parenting, and your student’s personality and needs.
 But the foundation will be the same.
 If you keep in mind the greatest goal of helping your college student grow and become an adult, the elements of honesty, ownership and presence will help both you and your college student move toward that goal.